 An outdoor gym, dog park or common area for social gatherings may suit your residents better than parking spaces (more on those in a minute).

 This is a big change that can impact your value prop, so make sure your resident population is game for it—as there can still be sizeable gaps by generation and geographic location.
-The Pew Research Center uncovered, for instance, that while a little more than half of Americans between 18 and 29 had used a ride sharing app in 2018, just a little less than a quarter of Americans over 50 have.
+The Pew Research Center uncovered, for instance, that while a little more than half of Americans between 18 and 29 had used a ride sharing app, just a little less than a quarter of Americans over 50 have.
 And it’s important to note that on the whole, parking spaces are viewed as a major benefit to renters—especially those outside of urban areas.

 And if you do see your residents taking advantage of micro-mobility or car sharing trends, make some space at your property.
 Provide a spot to leave dockless bikes and scooters or a pick-up and drop-off site for Uber and Lyft.